sarpt/mpv-web-api/README.md

 To build and install the application, in terminal navigate to `<repo-root>/cmd/mpv-web-api` and run `go build && go install`.

-After building the the binary `mpv-web-api` simply run it.
+After building the `mpv-web-api` binary simply run it.
 To check if it's working: `curl --data "path=/path/to/file.ext" http://localhost:3001/playback` - the invocation should return current state of the playback (if anything's playing).

 In case the server is ran to serve as a backend to `mpv-web-front` on a local machine it is recommended to pass `--allow-cors` argument, otherwise the communication might be blocked.